 - Once nameservers are discovered, the request is forwarded to those name servers.
 Which actually are computers your hosting company is managing.

 - Then your hosting company forwards the request to the web servers which are nothing but computers where your websites are stored.

-- Web server then sends it back to the browser.
+- The web server then sends it back to the browser.